Details of Prince Harry and Meghan's new life are far from settled

 The queen’s statement confirmed that Harry and Meghan would spend time in both the U.K. and Canada.
 That admission has led to questions about the arrangement in Canada, where the queen is the head of state.

-Canada's Prime Minister Justin Trudeau said in an interview on Monday with Global News that most Canadians are very supportive of having the royals in the country, though he added that “there are discussions going on.”
+Canadian Prime Minister Justin Trudeau said in an interview Monday with Global News that most Canadians are very supportive of having the royals in the country, though he added that “there are discussions going on.”

-Meghan, an American-born actress, lived in Toronto while she filmed the TV series “Suits,” though she and Harry reportedly stayed on Vancouver Island on Canada’s West Coast during their recent stay there.
+Meghan, an American-born actress, lived in Toronto while she filmed the television series “Suits,” and she and Harry reportedly stayed on Vancouver Island on Canada’s West Coast during their recent stay there.

 One lingering issue, however, is who will pick up the bill for the couple’s security.

-“How that looks and what kind of costs is involved, there is still lots of discussions to have,” said Trudeau in the interview on Monday.
+“How that looks and what kind of costs is involved, there is still lots of discussions to have,” Trudeau said.

-Meghan is currently in Canada with son Archie, who was born last May.
-She flew back last week after spending just a few days back in the U.K. following a six-week break from royal duties at the end of the year.
+Meghan is currently in Canada with the couple's son, Archie, who was born in May.
+She flew back last week after spending just a few days in the U.K. following a six-week break from royal duties at the end of the year.

-In the U.K., Harry and Meghan only recently moved to Frogmore Cottage in Windsor after renovating the property owned by the queen.
+Harry and Meghan had only recently moved to Frogmore Cottage in Windsor after renovating the property owned by the queen.

 What does “financially independent” look like?